nvim-telescope/telescope.nvim/developers.md

 local action_state = require "telescope.actions.state"
 ```

-- `actions` holds all actions that can be mapped by a user and we need it to
+- `actions`: holds all actions that can be mapped by a user.
+We also need it to
   access the default action so we can replace it.
 Also see `:help
   telescope.actions`

-- `action_state` gives us a few utility functions we can use to get the
+- `action_state`: gives us a few utility functions we can use to get the
   current picker, current selection or current line.
 Also see `:help
   telescope.actions.state`